Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

 The \code{update}-method is useful to change the values of the maximum interaction ranges \code{eps.t} and \code{eps.s}, since it takes care of the necessary updates of the hidden auxiliary variables in an \class{epidataCS} object.
 For an unbounded interaction radius: \begin{Schunk} \begin{Sinput} R> imdepi_untied_infeps <- update(imdepi_untied, eps.s = Inf) \end{Sinput} \end{Schunk}

 Last but not least, \class{epidataCS} can be converted to the other classes \class{epidata} (Section~\ref{sec:twinSIR}) and \class{sts} (Section~\ref{sec:hhh4}) by aggregation.
 The method \code{as.epidata.epidataCS} aggregates events by region (\code{tile}), and the function \code{epidataCS2sts} yields counts by region and time interval.
-The data could then, e.g., be analyzed by the multivariate time series model presented in Section~\ref{sec:hhh4}.
-We can also use visualization tools of the \class{sts} class, e.g., to produce Figure~\ref{fig:imdepi_sts_plot}: \begin{Schunk} \begin{Sinput} R> imdepi_sts <- epidataCS2sts(imdepi, freq=12, start=c(2002,1), tiles=districtsD) R> plot(imdepi_sts, type = observed~time, legend.opts = NULL) R> plot(imdepi_sts, type = observed~unit, population = districtsD$POPULATION/100000) \end{Sinput}
+The data could then, e.g., be analyzed by the multivariate time-series model presented in Section~\ref{sec:hhh4}.
+We can also use visualization tools of the \class{sts} class, e.g., to produce Figure~\ref{fig:imdsts_plot}: \begin{Schunk} \begin{Sinput} R> imdsts <- epidataCS2sts(imdepi, freq = 12, start = c(2002, 1), tiles = districtsD) R> plot(imdsts, type = observed ~ time) R> plot(imdsts, type = observed ~ unit, population = districtsD$POPULATION / 100000) \end{Sinput}

 \end{Schunk}